Skip to content

 REST API

-The /generate endpoint accepts JSON payloads with your prompt and optional parameters.
+The /generate endpoint takes JSON payloads with your prompt and optional parameters.
 Using the base model without any adapter:

 curl -X POST http://localhost:8080/generate \